jananeesaranraj/python-api-challenge/README.md

 2.Plot the hotels on top of the humidity heatmap, with each pin containing the Hotel Name, City, and Country,

+Here is the map shown the cities with maximum temperature between 70 and 80 degrees fahrenheit, wind speed less than 10 mph, zero percent cloudiness.

 ![Hotel_list_Heatmap](https://user-images.githubusercontent.com/112193116/197406343-7c745faf-1f48-4a98-9144-660eb7814d37.png)